ablazleon/aws-design-provision-monitor/README.md

 A user named Accountant is created and assigned to the Reviewers group.
 Both users have AWS Console access

+*** As a mentor commented in teh review, although I repear the process several times, in none of them, I don't know why, in the cloud trails logs do not appear the creation and assignation of users.
+Although,it can be seen in theimage, that I did create them [image, usersAndGroups] ***

 - [x] ***Update AWS password policy***

 Password policy meets or exceeds these requirements: